 Let’s make this good idea a reality

-The Minister who can make this happen are Jaclyn Symes, who is the Minister for Emergency Services, and Lily D'Ambrosio, who is the Minister for Police and Emergency Services.
-Lisa has a deep commitment to making Victoria safer from bushfire.
-Please tell her that you support the proposal to establish a remote area volunteer firefighting team to compliment the great work that is carried out by our career firefighters.
+The Ministers who can make this happen are Jaclyn Symes, who is the Minister for Emergency Services, and Lily D'Ambrosio, who is the Minister for Environment and Climate Change.
+Please tell them that you support the proposal to establish a remote area volunteer firefighting team to compliment the great work that is carried out by our career firefighters.
 Tell them this will allow many new people to join firefighting efforts, especially people from Melbourne.
 Tell them that it will be a cost effective way to increase our ability to protect the parks and reserves that we love.

 A simple polite message to that effect will have impact.